alexsmith2910/npx_alexsmith_cli/README.md

 Essentially, it allows a user to run an `npx` command and see a cli with a business card, links, contact info, etc.

+Credit to [Jack Boberg](https://jackboberg.info/) - he inspiered me to make this cli business card, and I used this [guide](https://studioelsa.se/blog/open-source-oss-npx-business-card/) to help me make it.

 ### Built With